-Job 22 – read and compare multiple versions
+Job 22 – search, read, and compare multiple versions of the Bible

 Job 22